erikis/require-babel/README.md

 * build.js — [RequireJS](https://github.com/requirejs/requirejs) ([r.js](https://github.com/requirejs/r.js)) build specification, used by `npm run build`
 * webpack.config.js — webpack build specification, used by `npm run webpack`
 * babel.config.json — Babel config for transcompilation, used by `npm test`

+The demo app can be used locally by running, e.g, `npx serve -l 8123`.

 After installing the production dependencies (`npm install --production`), the demo app can be built using RequireJS and minified: `npm run build && npm run minify`.
 The build is intended to not affect global state on the page.